 - 2 tbsp cornstarch

 - Place 2 cups of the milk in a medium saucepan over medium heat.
 Remove from the heat when milk just begins to simmer.

 - Add chocolate to the hot milk and stir in until completely melted.

-- Combine remaining 1 cup of milk, sugar and cornstarch in a bowl, then stir into hot milk and chocolate mixture.
+- Combine remaining 1 cup of milk, cocoa powder, sugar and cornstarch in a bowl, then stir into hot milk and chocolate mixture.

 - Return pan to medium heat and cook, stirring until mixture thickens, approximately 10 minutes.

 - Remove from heat and let it cool to room temperature.
 Transfer to a bowl, cover and refrigerate overnight.

 - Process in an ice cream maker according to manufacturer's directions.